Planting White Clover Guide What You Need To Know

 When clovers were grown in optimum temperatures (5–25°C), annual clovers required less time for radicles to exceed the seed's diameter than perennial white clovers.
 T. Repens discovered that the germination rate of annual clovers increased with increasing temperatures up to 25°C before decreasing.

-It does not matter what tillage system you want to plant the rye seeds between extremely shallow, around 10 mm or .05 inches deep.
+It does not matter what tillage system you want to plant the clover seeds between extremely shallow, around 10 mm or .05 inches deep.
 I like to use a garden rake to loosen the soil, toss the seeds over the area, and provide them with a nice heavy watering.

 We must keep our soil moist for the first few days to ensure the sun does not dry out our seedlings.